 Here’s what we’ll cover in this guide:

-The education system in Portugal includes both public and private institutions.
-The Ministry of Education (Direção-Geral da Educação – DGE) regulates the education system in Portugal, starting from pre-school up until secondary school.
-School groups (agrupamentos escolares) also work closely with local municipalities to assign funding and define the curriculum.
-The Ministry of Science, Technology, and Higher Education (Ministério da Ciência, Tecnologia e Ensino Superior – MCTES) oversees policies and budgets for higher education.
+portuguese education systemThe education system in Portugal is excellent and includes both public and private institutions.
+The Ministry of Education (Direção-Geral da Educação – DGE) regulates education from preschool through secondary school, while school groups (agrupamentos escolares) work closely with local municipalities to allocate funding and define the curriculum.

-The structure of education in Portugal
+The Structure of Education in Portugal

 Regardless of whether you choose a state school or a private one, the education system in Portugal is the same.
 It consists of four stages and comprises the following educational levels: